amit-jain/CarND-Path-Planning-Project/README.md

 ##### Feasibility

-The lanes were sorted according to their score and then iterated to get a feasible list of lanes where different driving actions like KL (keep lane), LC (lane change), Skip LC (double lane change).
-The basic feasibility check on defined in the *isChangeFeasible* in the *Lane.cpp* class.
+The lanes were sorted according to their score and then iterated to get a feasible list of lanes where different driving actions can be undertaken like KL (keep lane), LC (lane change), Skip LC (double lane change).
+The basic feasibility check is defined in the *isChangeFeasible* in the *Lane.cpp* class.

 ##### Transition